0XC0A71/Do_the_thing/README.md

 #New functionality I'd like to add

 Collect cookies from site.

+Will use something like this:

- curl --cookie-jar cnncookies.txt https://www.cnn.com/index.html -O
+"curl --cookie-jar cnncookies.txt https://www.cnn.com/index.html -O"